BUTR/Bannerlord.BLSE/src/Bannerlord.BLSE.Standalone/README.md

-Executable that injects BUTRLoader features and launches the game directly without the launcher.
+Executable that has enables BLSE and launches the game directly without the launcher.